Project Name

 Construction of all new signalling assets between the project boundary, this included:

-• Installation of new Axle Counter and Westrace Zone Boxes
+• Manufacture, fit out, and installation of new axle counter and Westrace Zone Boxes.

-• Installation of new Xiria switchgear and upgrade of signalling power distribution system from 2.2kv to 3.3kv
+• Fit out, and installation of new HV enclosures housing new Xiria switchgear and upgrade of signalling power distribution system from 2.2kv to 3.3kv.

 Testing and Commissioning delivery including:

-• Strategy development to minimise risk during major commissioning
+• Strategy development to minimise overall delivery risk during major commissioning event.

 Key Achievements